Kopano-dev/kdav/README.md

 If you don't get the Sabre/Dav overview, check your webserver error logfiles.

-In your CalDav client, set the server URL to
+In your CalDAV client, set the server URL to

 ```
 http://develop.local/calendars/<user>/Calendar/